 Another electrical resistance type sensor is called the Watermark sensor.
 As with the gypsum block, the sensor's resistance varies with the electrical conductivity of solution between the electrodes.
-Pore sizes in this matrix are larger than those of the gypsum block, thereby making it more suitable for coarsetextured soils.
+Pore sizes in this matrix are larger than those of the gypsum block, thereby making it more suitable for coarse-textured soils.
 Unlike gypsum blocks, Watermark sensors may be reused year after year.

 Watermark sensors (and gypsum blocks) come with a meter that is attached to the terminals.
 Some meters give an instant reading of soil water tension while others provide a digital readout which can be converted to tension using a simple chart.
 Irrigation should occur when sensor readings exceed a set tension level as with tensiometers.
 Follow manufacturer's recommendations carefully when using this method.
-Additional detailed information, the selection, calibration, and operation of soil moisture sensors can be found in Virginia Cooperative Extension Publication BSE 198P - Understanding Soil Moisture Sensors: A Fact Sheet for Irrigation Professionals in Virginia.